How to Become a Dental Assistant in Wisconsin Feature Image

 Certified Dental Assistant (CDA)

-To elevate your employability, obtaining the Certified Dental Assistant (CDA) credential from the Dental Assisting National Board (DANB) is crucial.
+To elevate your employability, obtaining the Certified Dental Assistant (CDA) credential from the Dental Assisting National Board is crucial.
 This certification attests to your knowledge and readiness to excel in the role of a dental assistant.

 Radiology Certification